dusty-phillips/gitifyhg/README.rst

 message for you.
 However, if you create a heavyweight tag using ``git tag <tagname> --message="commit message"``, gitifyhg will use the commit information associated with that tag when you run ``git push --tags``.

+By default, gitifyhg ignores branches that have been closed in Mercurial.
+This supplies a substantial cloning speedup on large repos, and alleviates a few issues we are still working out in conflicting branch names.
+If you would like to clone a repository including closed branches, first set the GITIFYHG_ALLOW_CLOSED_BRANCHES environment variable.

 If you have any trouble, please let us know via the issue tracker, preferably with pull requests containing test cases.